rfabbri/vxd/vpe-gitflow.md

 - advantage: for advanced users it may provide a good way to share code in a predictable way, locking the subprojects to the commits that people are working at the moment.
-  - separate repositories can achieve this by:
-    - setting up a post-commit hook to write the commit SHA of the submodules to the parent repo. (basically, the .gitmodules is the actual good thing, to let users know what the maintainer is using).
-    - the maintainer could have a script: mark-as-build, to populate a file with the id of the commit of the dependant repos plus the remote and branches being used (ouch).